FIRST ALERT DAY: Red Flag Warning in effect for today due to high fire danger

-Today is a First Alert Weather day due to high fire danger.
+Winds remain strong this morning with winds out of the west at 20-40 mph and gusts up to 50 mph.

+Temps are mild in the 40's and 50's.
+Winds will be strong through the morning and early afternoon and begin to calm down by this evening and overnight.

-Red Flag Warning is in effect for the entire viewing area today.
+A Red Flag warning is once again in effect for the entire viewing area, due to strong winds and very dry conditions.

+It will be another warm day with highs in the 70's under mostly sunny skies.
+Temps will drop into the 30's overnight.

 Get the latest Amarillo news straight to your phone!
 Apple | Android